Notice

 You will get a prescription for opioid pain medicine to use as needed.
 You may get a liquid medicine, so it is easier to swallow.
 If you use opioid pain medicine, take a stool softener to prevent constipation.

-Resume activities slowly over the next few weeks.
+• Resume activities slowly over the next few weeks.

-Do not lift anything over 25 lbs. for the first 2 weeks.
+• Do not lift anything over 25 lbs for the first 2 weeks.

-Increased pain in tongue, neck or face
+• Increased pain in tongue, neck, face or donor site.

-Changes in the way your breath smells or mouth tastes
+• Changes in the way your breath smells or mouth tastes.

-Pus like drainage from the incision
+• Pus like drainage from the incision or donor site.

-Change in color of tongue tissue
+• Change in color of tongue tissue.

 Otolaryngology (ENT) Clinic